leonardtia1/MIX-2/TERRAFORM/Terraform-Commands/README.md

 terraform workspace show
 ```

-### To deploy resources in the dev environment while using workspace
+### To deploy resources in the dev environment while using workspace.
 ```
 terraform apply -var-file=dev.tfvars
 OR